andviane/google-books-android-viewer/README.md

 }
 ```

-This is off course totally "hello world", the primary data provider just bakes the data locally and the adapter is just a TextView.
-Only such a one page implementation demo should use inner class for data fetcher.
-But we included a short delay on getting the data, to demonstrate that while looks simple, this is still a call on another thread, fetching is still chunked, and requests to get these chunks are still optimized.
+This is off course the totally "hello world" demo: the primary data provider just bakes the data locally, the adapter is just a TextView and, unlike in production code, the general style and design are optimized for quick and easy reading.
+We included a short delay on getting the data, to demonstrate that while looks simple, this is still a call on another thread, fetching is still chunked, and requests to get these chunks are still optimized.

 You also need a layout to make this compile: